Nuremberg–Bamberg railway: Nuremberg–Ebensfeld upgraded line

-The line between Nuremberg and Ebensfeld is being upgraded for speeds up to 230 km/h, further reducing the travel time from Munich to Berlin, which has been significantly reduced by the construction of the Nuremberg–Munich high-speed railway.
+The line between Nuremberg and Ebensfeld is being upgraded for speeds up to 230 km/h, further reducing the travel time from Munich to Berlin, which has been significantly reduced by the construction of the Nuremberg–Ingolstadt high-speed railway.
 To relieve Fürth junction, where the freight traffic of the Nuremberg marshalling yard–Fürth–Bamberg route crosses the passenger routes between Nuremberg and Bamberg and Nuremberg and Würzburg, funding of €20 million has been provided for the modernisation and electrification of the connection between the marshalling yard and the main goods yard.
 Furthermore, an approximately 13 kilometre-long freight bypass line will be built in a tunnel below the Nuremberg and Fürth urban area by 2021.

 During a blockade of the Bamberg–Forchheim section from 1 August to 14 September 2009, the stations of Buttenheim and Strullendorf were rebuilt for the S-Bahn and connected to the new tracks between Nuremberg and Fürth.